Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Niagara Parks PowerStation + Tunnel

-If your kids are like mine, they will LOVE walking or running through the Tunnel.
+If your kids are like mine, they will love walking through the tunnel.

-Expert Tip: I suggest wearing good walking shoes both for the walk and because the Tunnel can be slightly wet in some spots.
+Mom tip: Wear good walking shoes because the tunnel can be slightly wet in spots.
+This one is absolutely worth prioritizing.

 What We Didn’t Do (But Researched for You!)

-While we packed in quite a bit during our Niagara Falls trip, there were a couple of attractions we didn’t personally make it to—specifically the Floral Showhouse and the Butterfly Conservatory.
+While we packed a lot into our Niagara Falls trip, there were a couple attractions we did not personally make it to, specifically the Floral Showhouse and the Butterfly Conservatory.

-These are included as choice options in some of the Niagara Parks Passes, so I still wanted to provide insight to help you decide if they’re a good fit for your family.
+These are included in some of the Niagara Parks passes, so I still wanted to help you decide if they are worth adding to your trip.

-Instead of those two, we opted for a few other adventures—like the Zipline to the Falls, a ride on the Niagara City Cruises, a stop at the Floral Clock, and some family fun time on Clifton Hill.
+Instead, we chose a few other adventures like the Zipline to the Falls, Niagara City Cruises, the Floral Clock, and some family fun on Clifton Hill.

 Floral Showhouse

-If you’re looking for a peaceful, low-key experience, the Floral Showhouse might be a perfect fit—especially for a slower-paced morning or afternoon.
+If you are looking for a peaceful, low-key attraction, the Floral Showhouse could be a great fit.

 Butterfly Conservatory